 academic programs

-The formal title of academic programs are capitalized including the word Program.
+The formal titles of academic programs are capitalized including the word Program.

 e.g., Mathematics Program, Accounting Program